Wildlings Review

 Manage subscription | Powered by rssforward.com

-Muffin Knight Review
+Muffin Knight from

 This multiplayer mode, which is currently only officially supported over local wifi, pits two players in one arena, trying to collect more muffins than the other player.
 It is possible for players to die in this mode, and if the person who is trailing in muffin count dies, then the leader automatically wins.
 If the leader dies, then the other player can try to stay alive until they collect more muffins, lest they die trying.
 What’s most remarkable about this multiplayer, beyond that it allows players to collect experience toward their characters with a 20% bonus, is that it works between iOS and Android devices.
 There’s no special hassle or setup, just one device with a copy of the game creating a server, and another joining the discovered server, no matter which version is playing which version, even if it’s an iPod touch versus an Android tablet.